rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-site-epistemic-considerations.md

 layout: post
 title: Some Epistemical Considerations for This Site
 date: 2022-02-21 12:00:00 -0500
-last_edit: 2022-02-28 17:58:18 -0500
+last_edit: 2022-03-28 15:00:18 -0400
 permalink: /cert_stat_impact/
 status: "Draft"
 tags: [epistemics, site]
 image: /assets/images/hunting_scene_with_a_harbor_1970.17.103.jpg
-desc: "My explanation for the metrics \"Certainty\", \"Status\", \"Importance\", and \"Impact\" that I use on many of my posts; I also provide my motivation for including these."
+desc: "I want to sort knowledge and writing on this site.
+To do this, I employ various metrics.
+This page describes some of these metrics, along with my thoughts on them."
 ---

 ## Table of Contents